14all-agency/shopify-llms-txt-directory/https-www-littlebambinos-co-nz.md

   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0604/4077/files/LITTLE_LUXURYORGANICOATPLAYMATACTIVITYGYMTEDDY.webp?v=1750205991
   Price: $199.00 NZD
-- [LITTLE LUXURY Organic Playmat - Melon](https://www.littlebambinos.co.nz/products/little-luxury-organic-playmat-melon): From your living room to the park or beach, enjoy every adventure with grace and ease.
+- [LITTLE LUXURY Signature  Organic Playmat - Melon](https://www.littlebambinos.co.nz/products/little-luxury-organic-playmat-melon): From your living room to the park or beach, enjoy every adventure with grace and ease.
 The Signature Organic Playmat is designed to nurture your baby’s growth at every stage, combining timeless style with practical use.
 Its soft, breathable surface invites bonding and play, while the Certified Organic Linen cover offers a gentle, hypoallergenic feel.
 The deep green, waterproof, non-slip base keeps the mat firmly in place on any surface—wood, tile, grass, or sand—ensuring safety without shifting or bunching.
 Available in Olive, Melon, and Oat, it’s easy to care for, machine washable, and comes with a stylish embroidered dust bag for storage or travel.
 Crafted with sustainable materials, this playmat supports your child’s development and a mindful lifestyle.
 Certified Organic Linen cover – Breathable, hypoallergenic, and softens beautifully over time 100% organic cotton binding – Durable, non-toxic finish 100% recycled PPU cotton inner – Plush support for comfort and developmental play 100% recycled polyester waterproof base – Non-slip and stain-concealing for secure use indoors and out 120cm diameter – more room to move, more room to grow Machine washable – Easy care for modern living Complimentary embroidered dust bag – Elegant and practical for storage or travel
-  Updated: 2025-08-06T22:34:40Z
+  Updated: 2025-10-24T06:41:35Z
   Vendor: Little Luxury
   Product Type:
   Availability: Available